-- 3.3 In 'Development 1' the value of the development can be met whilst meeting all planning obligations and costs and maintaining a reasonable return for the land owner. - 3.4 In 'Development 2' the costs have increased and as a result the development becomes unviable.
+- 3.3 In 'Development 1' the value of the development can be met whilst meeting all planning obligations and costs and maintaining a reasonable return for the developer. - 3.4 In 'Development 2' the costs have increased and as a result the development becomes unviable.
 In such a case a viability assessment would be expected to be provided by the developer.

-&lt;sup>5 Section 38(6) of the Planning and Compulsory purchase Act 1004 and Section 70(2) of the Town and Country Planning Act 1990.
+5 Section 38(6) of the Planning and Compulsory purchase Act 1004 and Section 70(2) of the Town and Country Planning Act 1990.

 3.5 This section of the SPD sets out the council's requirements for viability assessments.
-Upon receipt of an assessment, the council will seek verification (where necessary) of the developer's viability assessment to determine the accuracy of the projected development cost, land values and the level of return, and to ascertain those planning obligations that could be negotiated, and to what level, to render the site viable whilst still retaining a reasonable return for the land owner.
+Upon receipt of an assessment, the council will seek verification (where necessary) of the developer's viability assessment to determine the accuracy of the projected development cost, land values and the level of return, and to ascertain those planning obligations that could be negotiated, and to what level, to render the site viable and incentivise the development.
 The council will expect the developer to pay for such an assessment and the costs of this can be added to the viability assessment.